 The Mercer Center has undertaken to collect and preserve the life stories of distinguished Georgia lawyers and judges.
 With a grant from the Foundation of the American College of Trial Lawyers, we are conducting a series of oral histories.
 The Journal of Southern Legal History is publishing transcripts of the interviews.
 We hope that the interviews will help law students and lawyers to see and understand what it means to be a professional and to appreciate the personal fulfillment that comes from a career and a life conducted in such a manner.

-The first four of our interviews have more than fulfilled our expectations.
+The first five of our interviews have more than fulfilled our expectations.
 In March 2009, Professor Longan interviewed attorney Frank Jones for two hours in front of a live audience of Mercer law students and faculty.
 Mr. Jones shared stories about his many years of practice in Macon with Jones, Cork & Miller and over two decades at King & Spalding in Atlanta.
 He described his appearances before the U.S. Supreme Court and his service as president of the State Bar of Georgia, of the American College of Trial Lawyers and of the Supreme Court Historical Society.
 Most importantly, Mr. Jones took the opportunity to talk about what professionalism in the practice has meant to him and why he believes it is so important.
 To see the interview, click here.
-The transcript of the interview is available here.
+The published transcript of the interview is available here.

 In November and December of 2009, Stuart Walker, of the Macon firm of Martin Snow, and Professor Longan spent most of two days interviewing former Chief Justice Harold G. Clarke about his remarkable life and career.
 These conversations took place just off the square in Forsyth, Georgia, in the house where Justice Clarke was born and where years later he practiced law.
 More perhaps than any other person, Justice Clarke is responsible for the fact that Georgia is widely recognized as the nation’s leader in the promotion of professionalism.
 For the published transcript of the interview, click here.
 To see Justice Clarke's comments on the creation of the Georgia Chief Justice's Commission on Professionalism, click here.